SmokinCaterpillar/pypet/doc/source/cookbook/concept.rst

 program that loads the trajectory.

-Well, that's it, so thanks for using *pyPET*,
+Well, that's it, so thanks for using *pypet*,

     Robert